HL7/fhir-pacio-pfe/input/pagecontent/StructureDefinition-pfe-observation-single-intro.md

 ### Usage

 Rather than offer a separate Observation profile for each PFE category (also called domain – e.g., Mental Functions, Mobility, etc.), this profile can support any PFE category.
-The PFE Domain can be specified in a CodeableConcept in the Observatinon.category slice.
+The PFE Domain can be specified in a CodeableConcept in the Observation.category slice.
 Based on the code selected for the optional Observation.category slice, the Table below provides the PACIO-vetted, example value sets that contain the Assessment Observation codes to be placed in Observation.code for the selected domain.
 Where a preferred value set contains a code to describe a needed concept, servers SHOULD use that code.
 For more information regarding the ICF categorization process, and how to categorize new codes, see: [ domains ]( domains.html )

 #### Body Functions PFE Domains